luchina-gabriel/BASE-EFI-INTEL-HEDT-X299-SKYLAKE-XW-PUBLIC/README.md

 Kext|Description
 :----|:----
 [IntelMausi.kext](https://github.com/acidanthera/IntelMausi/releases)|Intel's 82578, 82579, I217, I218 and I219 NICs are officially supported.
+[IntelMausiEthernet.kext](https://github.com/luchina-gabriel/youtube-files/raw/main/IntelMausiEthernet.kext-V2.5.3d4.zip)|Alternative for some I219 NICs.
+Use it if the kext above doesn't work.
 [AtherosE2200Ethernet.kext](https://github.com/Mieze/AtherosE2200Ethernet/releases)|Required for Atheros and Killer NICs.<br>**Note**: Atheros Killer E2500 models are actually Realtek based, for these systems please use RealtekRTL8111 instead.
 [RealtekRTL8111.kext](https://github.com/Mieze/RTL8111_driver_for_OS_X/releases)|For Realtek's Gigabit Ethernet.<br>Sometimes the latest version of the kext might not work properly with your Ethernet.
 If you see this issue, try older versions.
 [LucyRTL8125Ethernet.kext](https://www.insanelymac.com/forum/files/file/1004-lucyrtl8125ethernet/)|For Realtek's 2.5Gb Ethernet.